TheDreamLabUK/logseqSpringThing/README.md

 This project visualizes a Logseq knowledge graph in 3D using WebXR, enhancing it with Perplexity AI and RAGFlow for AI-powered question answering.
 Changes are automatically submitted back to the source GitHub repository as pull requests.
 This allows for a dynamic and interactive exploration of your Logseq knowledge base in an immersive environment, leveraging the power of AI to provide context and insights.

+> **Note**: Settings are currently managed locally in the client for improved development and testing.
+Server-side settings synchronization is temporarily disabled and will be re-enabled in a future update.

 ## Key Features

 - **WebXR 3D Visualization:** Immersive exploration of the knowledge graph in AR/VR environments with support for: